The Dalton

 The Assignment

 The Assignment is effectively a learning contract between the student and the teacher, defining work that a student is required to finish within an agreed timeframe.
-Dalton Assignment is uniquely structured and designed to:
+A Dalton Assignment is uniquely structured and designed to:

 The concept of assignment will be introduced at Little Dalton in K1 and increases in centrality in primary school and becomes the focus of work in high school.